lp-wan/archi/schc-architecture.md

 It may also be received in the packet, natively or uncompressed from a nesting stratum, e.g.:

    *  A source and destination MAC or IP addresses of the packet carrying SCHC packets

    *  A source and destination port number of the transport layer carrying SCHC packets

    *  A next header field

    *  An MPLS label

    *  A TLS Association

    *  Any other kind of connection id.

 The Discriminator enables to determine the SCHC Instance that is used to decompress the SCHC header, called a SCHC Header Instance.

-Once uncompressed, the SCHC Header enables to determine the SCHC Instance, called a SCHC Packet Instance, that is used to restore the packet data that is compressed in the stratum.
+Once uncompressed, the SCHC Header enables to determine the SCHC Instance, called a SCHC Payload Instance, that is used to restore the packet data that is compressed in the stratum.

 <!--
-A SCHC Layer is a building block composed at least of a SCHC Packet Instance as described in the {{rfc8724}}.
+A SCHC Layer is a building block composed at least of a SCHC Payload Instance as described in the {{rfc8724}}.
 A SCHC Header Instance may be added, it controls the SCHC Layer.
 The SCHC Header Instance is used with different SCHC Packets Instances if they are defined in the same SCHC Layer.

 Note that a SCHC Layer is different from an ISO layer {{Fig-SCHCSESSION}}.
 -->